List of Marvel Comics characters: B: Bling!

 Bling!
 (Roxanne "Roxy" Washington) is a character appearing in American comic books published by Marvel Comics.
 She attended the Xavier Institute before its closing and is a member of the X-Men's training squad.
-Her first appearance was in X-Men, vol. 2 #171.
+Her first appearance was in X-Men (vol. 2) #171.

 Fictional character biography

-Roxy Washington is the daughter of a celebrity couple Roy "Daddy Libido" Washington and Angel "Sexy Mutha" Depres, who are purportedly both popular hip hop artists in the Marvel Universe.
+Roxy Washington is the daughter of a celebrity couple Roy Washington and Angel Depres, both popular hip hop artists.
 Appearing in her parents' rap videos from a young age, Washington was often targeted by would-be kidnappers and assassins.

 Determined not to follow in her parents' footsteps, Washington turns her back on the music industry as a teenager and enrolls as a student at the Xavier Institute under the tutelage of Gambit.
 At the Institute, Washington carries a strong academic record and responsibility, and is more interested in improving herself and her mutant abilities rather than participating in the social conflict between humans and mutants, of which the X-Men are typically involved.

 As a member of Gambit's squad, the Chevaliers, Washington is forced to deal with the arrival of a new student, Foxx, and her infatuation with their squad instructor, despite being attracted to Foxx herself, indicating that Bling! is bisexual (confirmed in the X-Men: The 198 Files handbook).
 Bling!'s attraction toward Foxx ends after Foxx is revealed to be the shapeshifting Mystique, attempting to sabotage Gambit and Rogue's relationship.

 Bling! retained her powers after M-Day, an event in which the Scarlet Witch casts a magic spell depowering over 90 percent of the mutant population.
 She later assists Havok's squad when O*N*E, a squad of government-run Sentinels arrive to protect the remaining mutant population seeking refuge at the Institute.
 She is also called upon to assist the senior X-Men teams when Apocalypse returns, particularly due to a lack of senior X-Men at the time.
 Despite being highly recommended by Rogue and Havok and having been offered a position on the New X-Men squad, Roxy reveals that although she has a knack for field missions, she is intimidated by the idea of being a full-time X-Team member, feeling uneasy about the danger involved.
 She contemplated leaving the institute with fellow student Onyxx for fear that the O*N*E will soon be ordered to turn the school grounds into a mutant internment camp.